fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 The function uses the time in which the data has been segmented during preprocessing.
 Prior to the Fourier transformations, the data are "tapered".
 A single taper can be applied (e.g.
-Hannning) or several orthogonal tapers might be used for each time window (e.g.
+Hanning) or several orthogonal tapers might be used for each time window (e.g.
 DPSS).
 The power is calculated for each tapered data segment and then averaged over tapers.
 In the example below we already have the data segmented in windows of different sizes (1, 2, 4 seconds) and we can compute the power spectra using